BSidesSF/bsidessf.github.io/_pages/cfp/sample-submission.md

 **4. Abstract**

 Osiris is an open source integrity monitoring software system written by the Shmoo Group many years ago.
 It is used in many organizations as a scalable means to monitor for changes created by change management violations and penetration by external actors.
 One of the challenges with Osiris (and any integrity monitoring tool) is minimizing the amount of noise created by inconsequential changes.
 Osiris addresses this problem through the use of templates that limit the scope of monitoring based on the host OS and user customizations.
-Unfortunately as OS's evolve, the set of files that SHOULD be monitored can often change and osiris templates don't account for these changes.
+Unfortunately as OSs evolve, the set of files that SHOULD be monitored can often change and osiris templates don't account for these changes.

 We have developed a lightweight tool to monitor running systems to instrument changes over time and ultimately recommend changes to the currently deployed templates.
 Rather than performing full blown scans and checksumming to look for changes, this tool will only examine MAC times thereby dramatically reducing a "normal" instrumentation scan.
 Administrators are able to look at the statistical data under the tool and determine what changes to accept to the running template.
 We have also developed a public database of templates based on results from the tool so that organizations can provide updated templates back to the community.